kyledufrane/NHL-Salary-Predictions/README.md

 # Moving Forward

-Moving forward, I would like to further breakdown the model to account for the players bonus structure.
+Moving forward, I would like to further breakdown the model to account for the players contracts and durations.
 Also, gather data on past players and player injuries to see if these features have any effect on the model.
 Lastly, develop a dashboard that allows the end user to see player performance across their career.

 ## For More Information